secugrow/kotlin-archetype/src/main/resources/archetype-resources/README.md

 This is a skeleton based on Selenium, Cucumber with Kotlin and parallel-execution support with JUnit 5.
 Also, [Cucumber Picocontainers](https://github.com/cucumber/cucumber-jvm/tree/master/picocontainer) were added for a smooth usage of test data among all steps.
-For a quick and easy setup of Webdriver, [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) from [Boni Garcia](https://github.com/bonigarcia/bonigarcia.github.io) is used to setup android configuration.
-As the WebDriverManager is included in Selenium since 4.xx there will be no explicit call for local browsers anymore.

 ## Prerequisites